Airlines, holiday companies ramp up pressure on Britain to ease travel rules

 Travel companies, whose finances have been stretched to breaking point during the pandemic, are desperate to avoid another summer lost to COVID-19.
 But with Britain’s strict quarantine requirements still in place that now looks likely.

-As the clock ticks down to July, Europe's biggest airline Ryanair (RYA.I) and Manchester Airports Group on Thursday launched legal action to try to get the government to ease the rules before the industry's most profitable season starts. read more
+As the clock ticks down to July, Europe’s biggest airline Ryanair and Manchester Airports Group on Thursday launched legal action to try to get the government to ease the rules before the industry’s most profitable season starts.

 On Wednesday, June 23, pilots, cabin crew and travel agents will gather in Westminster, central London, and at airports across Britain to try to drum up support.